midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 ### Connected API

 Once connected, wallet provides connected API - one which allow for specific interaction with the wallet.

+Main intention behind the connected API design is to enable many useful DApps, but also - to maintain separation of responsibilities between DApps and wallets.
+Wallets should not be concerned about preparing the right contract calls and preparing whole transaction as the DApp needs it, but also DApps should not be concerned with key management or wallet-specific operations like coin selection.
+For that reason, no API provides direct access to shielded coins or unshielded UTxOs, and instead DApps can ask wallet to prepare a transaction having specific effect using methods like `makeTransfer` or `makeIntent`.
+At the same time, main API allowing contracts to effectively use tokens owned by wallet but without direct access is `balanceTransaction` - the DApp can provide there a transaction including shielded or unshielded offers describing desired token movements, and also contract calls/deploys themselves.
+Such API allows wallet to not be concerned with details of transaction construction, but also being enabled to provide necessary inputs and outputs without making them a concern of the DApp.

 The connected API consists of couple of parts, each always present, but its methods may throw an error indicating lack of permission:
 ```ts